Dr Pravesh Bhoodram Department of Correctional Services

 So, when a practitioner doesn’t understand that a bribe is something that is given with an expectation that they will do something in future, whether it is right or wrong; and if they don’t understand that a gift that is given to them, which they don’t declare, may lead to doing something unethical later, and that the kickback they get is something for work already done that may be unethical – then they are not able to make an ethical decision.
 Perhaps they do understand that their obligation, because of their registration with a professional body, is to disclose, but money could well become the profit motive in their decision.

-He is presently serving his second term as a Community Representative on the Allied Health Professions Council of South Africa where he has chaired the professional Board for Ayurveda, Chinese Medicine, Unani Tibb and Acupuncture.
-He is responsible for Strategic Planning for Council and chairs the Finance Committee.
-Dr Bhoodram is a Board member of the Leisure and Recreation Association of South Africa and will assist in organizing the 2016 World Leisure and Recreation Conference in South Africa.
+He served his second term as a Community Representative on the Allied Health Professions Council of South Africa where he has chaired the professional Board for Ayurveda, Chinese Medicine, Unani Tibb and Acupuncture.
+He was responsible for Strategic Planning for Council and chaired the Finance Committee.
+Dr Bhoodram was a Board member of the Leisure and Recreation Association of South Africa and assisted in organizing the 2016 World Leisure and Recreation Conference in South Africa.
+He has also lectured on Ethics at the Tshwane University of Technology.